benmccormick/benmccormick.github.io/pages/posts/vim-workflows-file-switching-strategies.md

 - [Oil and Vinegar][oil] is a nice Vimcasts article on how to make NerdTree work well with multiple splits

 - I wrote a more [introductory post][vimfiles] this summer on the tools you can use to manage files in Vim.
 It talks in a bit more detail about some of the Vim features I mentioned above.

----

-### Subscribe

-Thanks for taking the time to read!
-I write a good deal about text editing,  and development tools, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out [my series on learning Vim][learningvim] from this summer.
-And of course, if you have your own tips for more efficient Vim workflows, please put them in the comments.

----

 <div class="footnotes">
 <ol>